blinklet/learning/data-science/pandas-data-from-database.md

 To practice the basics of data science, you need data.
 Eventually, you need to learn how to work with many sources of data, such as:

-* Databases such as SQL databases
+* SQL Databases
 * Excel and CSV files stored on a secure SharePoint site
 * APIs of external services
 * Web scraping

 While you work in the Analytics team, most of the data you will access will come from a database or a file on a secure SharePoint site.
 Most of our data comes from the HRDP database.

-When you are at the beginning of your learning, it may be best to practice on a "dummy" database so you do not accidentally cause issues with a production database.
+It may be best to practice on a "dummy" database so you do not accidentally cause issues with a production database.

 ## Available public databases

-You can find data sets that are [available to the public](https://www.dropbase.io/post/top-11-open-and-public-data-sources) but very few of them run on database servers.
+Many data sets that are [available to the public](https://www.dropbase.io/post/top-11-open-and-public-data-sources) but very few of them run on database servers.
 We want to learn how to analyze data stored in a database so we need data available in that format.

 The best solution is to install an SQL database engine like [SQLite](https://www.sqlite.org/index.html) on your PC and download a database backup from a public repository.
 In this document, we will use the *[Chinook database](https://github.com/lerocha/chinook-database)*, which is a public database that tries to emulate a media store's database.
 It contains customer names and addresses, sales data, and inventory data.